zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 And as it is written of a virtue which is nameless: perhaps your conception of rationality is that it is rational to believe the words of the Great Teacher, who [lives in an area where claiming that the sky is blue would be political suicide](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting).

 And the Great Teacher says, "Some people I usually respect for their willingness to publicly die on a hill of facts, now seem to be talking as if color references are necessarily a factual statement about frequencies of light.
 But using language in a way _you_ dislike, is not lying.
-You're not standing in defense of truth if you insist on a word, brought explicitly into question, being used with some particular meaning."
+You're not standing in defense of Truth if you insist on a word, brought explicitly into question, being used with some particular meaning."
 And you look up at the sky and see blue.

 If you think: "It may look like the sky is blue, such that I'd ordinarily think that someone who said 'The sky is green' was being deceptive.
 But surely the Great Teacher wouldn't egregiously mislead people about the philosophy of language when being egregiously misleading happens to be politically convenient," you lose a chance to discover your mistake.